 10. Prioritize the Test Drive Before Buying an Electric Car Online

 One of the other factors that people do not always consider when they are shopping for electric or hybrid cars, is that the driving experience is not the same as a gas-powered car.
-There have been more than a few people who have thought that they wanted an electric or hybrid car until they finally sat down in one and drove it.
-This is not a style of driving experience that is for everyone, and you should be wary of assuming that you will love the hybrid or electric car driving experience unless you have tried it.
+There have been more than a few people who wanted an electric or hybrid car until they drove it.
+This is not a style of driving experience that is for everyone.
+Also, be wary of assuming that you’ll love the hybrid or electric car driving experience unless you try it.

 It can be hard to get a test drive in on an electric or a hybrid if you do not live in an area that has larger car dealerships.
-If you are just starting out on your shopping adventure, consider heading to a dealer and just trying out some electric and some hybrid cars.
-If you still like the driving experience, you should focus on which extras you feel you must have when you buy your own car.
+If you are just starting out on your shopping adventure, consider heading to a dealer.
+Also, make sure you try out some electric and some hybrid cars.
+If you like the driving experience, focus on which extras you need when you buy your own car.

-If you have picked out a car online that you want to buy, you should also consider waiting to buy it until you can do a test drive.
-The evolution of these kinds of cars is constant, so sometimes even a year’s difference in the same make and model can create an entirely new driving experience.
-This can be true of gas-powered cars as well, but it is even more true about electric and hybrid cars that are constantly being improved upon and restyled.
+If you have picked out a car to buy online, try test driving before buying it.
+The evolution of these kinds of cars is constant.
+Therefore, sometimes even a year’s difference in the same make and model can create an entirely new driving experience.
+This can be true of gas-powered cars as well.
+However, it is even more true about electric and hybrid cars that are constantly being improved upon and restyled.

-Don’t be tempted to just go ahead and buy a car online sight unseen simply because it has all the features that you want and is the right color.
-If you are sure that you will enjoy driving it, then go for it, but it might be worth making sure that you at least drive a similar car locally before you decide to go through with the purchase.
+Don’t be tempted to buy a car online without seeing it simply because it has features you want.
+If you are sure that you will enjoy driving it, go for it.
+However, make sure you at least drive a similar car locally before you go through with the purchase.